mbattaglia/building-effective-agents/README.md

 I've decided to use a small number of libraries.
 Here are the reasons:

 - LangChain: There are three main reasons on why I have chosen to use langchain:
   - Abstract away LLM integrations, messaging formatting and more.
-For this repo, I will be using a local LLM served using [LM Studio](https://lmstudio.ai/), but others may want to use different LLMs.
+For this repo, I will be using a mix between a local LLM served using [LM Studio](https://lmstudio.ai/) and the Anthropic API, but others may want to use different LLMs.
 Using LangChain makes it easier for other people to just change a cell and use the LLM of their choice.
   - Using `with_structured_output` makes it easy to force schema validation.
 More info available [here](https://python.langchain.com/docs/how_to/structured_output/).
   - It also abstracts away some of the complexities of building agents.
 - Pydantic: A great library for defining and validating schemas, converting types and more.